PKboon/ReactListingsApp/README.md

 # learning-react

+## Overview

 Learning React 18 Redux 9, and React Router 6.
+This repo focuses on React implementation on the client side only.
 The code base is provided by [Cosden Solutions](https://cosden.solutions/project-react).

-This repo focuses on React implementation on the client side only.
-All API related codes are provided by Cosden Solutions.

-This course covers:
+## Course Structure

 - **Module 0: Introduction**